 Once the wool is laid you, it is wetted with warm soapy water and then agitated by rubbing, VERY gently.
 Wool is like our own hair.
 It has small scales along the shaft.
 The soap makes it "happy" and the scales open up.
 As the fibers are agitated, they essentially start to tangle together.
 The warm water also helps the fibers to shrink.
 After a lot of time gently agitating, adding more soap and water, agitating somemore, over and over, you end up with thick, stiff felt.
-For hats, the last part of the process is to shape them over a mold and
+For hats, the last part of the process is to shape them over a

 then to continue the agitation process so that the fibers shrink and "harden" in the shape of the mold.